-We have audited the annual financial statements of South African National Equestrian Schools Association (SANESA) - NPO (the organisation) set out on pages 7 to 12, which comprise the statement of financial position as at 31 December 2023, statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and the notes to the annual financial statements, including a summary of significant accounting policies.
+We have audited the annual financial statements of South African National Equestrian Schools Association (SANESA) - NPO (the company) set out on pages 7 to 14, which comprise the statement of financial position as at 31 December 2024; and the statement of comprehensive income; the statement of changes in equity; and the statement of cash flows for the year then ended; and notes to the annual financial statements, including a summary of significant accounting policies.

-In our opinion, the annual financial statements present fairly, in all material respects, the financial position of South African National Equestrian Schools Association (SANESA) - NPO as at 31 December 2023, and its financial performance and cash flows for the year then ended in accordance with the International Financial Reporting Standars for Small and Medium-sized Entities and the requirements of the Companies Act 71 of 2008.
+In our opinion, the annual financial statements present fairly, in all material respects, the financial position of South African National Equestrian Schools Association (SANESA) - NPO as at 31 December 2024, and its financial performance and cash flows for the year then ended, in accordance with and the requirements of the Companies Act of South Africa.